Counting independent sets in amenable groups: Introduction

 Now, if $\Gamma$ is an infinite graph, most of these concepts stop making sense.
 One way to deal with this issue is by choosing an appropriate normalization and by using the \emph{DLR formalism}.
 The idea is roughly the following: suppose that we have a sequence $\{\Gamma_n\}_n$ of finite subgraphs that ``exhausts'' $\Gamma$ in some way.
-This sequence induces two other sequences: a sequence $\{Z_{\Gamma_n}(\lambda)\}_n$ of partition functions and a sequence $\{\Prob_{\Gamma_n}\}_n$ of probability distributions.
-A way to extend the idea of ``number of weighted independent sets (per site)'' in $\Gamma$ is by considering the sequence $\{Z_{\Gamma_n}(\lambda)^{1/|\Gamma_n|}\}_n$ and hoping that it converges.
-Under the right assumptions on $\Gamma$ and $\{\Gamma_n\}_n$, this is exactly the case and something similar happens to $\{\Prob_{\Gamma_n}\}_n$.
-Moreover, there is an intimate connection between the properties of the limit measures and our ability to estimate the value of $\lim_n |\Gamma_n|^{-1} \log Z_{\Gamma_n}(\lambda)$, i.e., to ``approximately count'' it.
-We denote such limit by $f(\Gamma,\lambda)$ and call it the \emph{free energy} of the hardcore model $(\Gamma,\lambda)$, one of the most crucial quantities in statistical physics \cite{1-baxter,1-georgii,1-simon}.
+This sequence induces two other sequences: a sequence $\{Z_{\Gamma_n}(\lambda)\}_n$ of partition functions and a sequence $\{\Prob_{\Gamma_n,\lambda}\}_n$ of probability distributions.
+A way to extend the idea of ``number of weighted independent sets (per site)'' in $\Gamma$ is by considering the sequence $\{Z_{\Gamma_n}(\lambda)^{1/\lvert \Gamma_n \rvert}\}_n$ and hoping that it converges.
+Under the right assumptions on $\Gamma$ and $\{\Gamma_n\}_n$, this is exactly the case and something similar happens to $\{\Prob_{\Gamma_n,\lambda}\}_n$.
+Moreover, there is an intimate connection between the properties of the limit measures and our ability to estimate the value of $\lim_n \lvert \Gamma_n \rvert^{-1} \log Z_{\Gamma_n}(\lambda)$, i.e., to ``approximately count'' it.
+We denote this limit---which, a priori, may depend on the sequence $\{\Gamma_n\}_n$---by $f_{\{\Gamma_n\}_n}(\Gamma,\lambda)$ and call it the \emph{free energy} of the hardcore model $(\Gamma,\lambda)$, one of the most crucial quantities in statistical physics \cite{1-baxter,1-georgii,1-simon}.

-It can be checked that if $\Gamma$ is finite, to approximate the partition function $Z_\Gamma(\lambda)$ with a multiplicative error (in polynomial time) is equivalent to approximate the free energy $f(\Gamma,\lambda)$ with an additive error \cite{2-sinclair} (in polynomial time), so the problem of approximating $f(\Gamma,\lambda)$ recovers the problem of approximating the partition function in the finite case and, at the same time, extends the problem to the infinite setting.
+It can be checked that if $\Gamma$ is finite, to approximate the partition function $Z_\Gamma(\lambda)$ with a multiplicative error (in polynomial time) is equivalent to approximate the free energy $f_{\{\Gamma\}_n}(\Gamma,\lambda)$---where $\{\Gamma\}_n$ is the constant sequence which immediately exhausts the graph---with an additive error \cite{2-sinclair} (in polynomial time).
+Therefore, the problem of approximating $f_{\{\Gamma\}_n}(\Gamma,\lambda)$ recovers the problem of approximating the partition function in the finite case and, at the same time, extends the problem to the infinite setting.